 After graduating from SCAD, I participated in an arts incubator program, part of the revitalization efforts of the downtown historic district in Stone Mountain, GA, where I owned and ran a small art gallery and studio.
 This led to a position as the Executive Director of the Downtown Development Authority and the Main Street organization for the City of Stone Mountain.

 Executive Director - Main Street & Downtown Development Authority, Stone Mountain, GA , 2011-2013

-Butterfly House Studio & Gallery Owner, Stone Mountain, GA, 2010-2012
+Butterfly House Studio & Gallery Owner, Stone Mountain, GA

 Clay Artist, Atlanta, GA - Own clay studio.
 Exhibited and sold original hand built clay art

-• 2006 President Tucker Arts Guild, Tucker, GA
+President Tucker Arts Guild, Tucker, GA

 BellSouth Telecommunications Career Employee, Jacksonville,

 I am inspired by a great variety of things, travel, nature, literature and poetry and politics to name a few.
 Most of my artwork has an underlying conceptual idea that I'm attempting to communicate.
 At times, it's fairly obvious, at other times, I want the viewer to decipher the message(s) the piece carries without obvious or overt explanation.
 The viewer always brings their own filter or life experiences to bear on any piece of artwork and I want to leave room for multiple interpretations.
 My work has always leaned toward feminist themes.
 I like to draw attention to the fact that there are still gender inequality issues to be dealt with, but I try do that mostly with a humorous twist.